Friday, August 15, 2025

 Was that a great way to demonstrate to a child that having a job was the best way to go?

 The ones with whom I've crossed paths who saw the way, before I ever did, who either purposely or incidentally verbalized it, are the ones I would have benefited from listening to.
-People like my closest friends, girlfriends, my writing instructor from college or my coworkers in the meager jobs with which we all suffered.
+People like my closest friends, girlfriends, my instructors from college or my coworkers in the meager jobs with which we all suffered.

 "Why are you doing this?"
 I was often asked when they saw how my talents lie somewhere other than punching a time clock at 6 am and working 12 hours a day, 6 days a week.